The Food Standards Agency (FSA) is known as the ‘Controller’ of the personal data provided to us.

 What we do with it

 We retain personal information only for as long as necessary to carry out these functions, and in line with our retention policy.
-This means that this information will be retained for three years after case closure (where the case reaches up to and including ‘Stage One’ of our complaints procedure) or five years (where the case reaches ‘Stage Two’ of our complaints procedure, is referred to the Parliamentary and Health Service Ombudsman or is considered to be precedent setting).
+This means that this information will be retained for three years after case closure (where the case reaches up to and including the first tier of escalation at the 'central' complaint level of our complaints policy) or five years (where the case reaches the second tier of escalation at the 'central' complaint level of our complaints policy, is referred to the Parliamentary and Health Service Ombudsman or is considered to be precedent setting).

 All the personal data we process is located on servers within the European Union.
 Our cloud based services have been procured through the government framework agreements and these services have been assessed against the national cyber security centre cloud security principles.